Print PDF Version

 Charged: A piece of Equipment or a conductor that has acquired a voltage charge either because it is live or has been live, or because it has become charged by other means such as static or induction charging or has retained or regained a charge due to capacitance effects, even though it may be disconnected from the rest of the system.

-Competent Person: a person judged by an Authorised Person (Electrical) as competent to receive a Permit or Sanction (usually a Nominated Person) or an Authority for Access for works in Switch Rooms and Substations for minor electrical work or work that involves other trades.
+Competent Person: a person judged by an Electrical Authorised Person as competent to receive a Permit or Sanction (usually a Electrical Nominated Person) or an Authority for Access for works in Switch Rooms and Substations for minor electrical work or work that involves other trades.
 Competent Persons shall have:

 - an understanding of the work they are to perform;